Project Overview

 • We are supporting the protection and improvement of Scotland’s rivers, coastal waters and beaches

-• We are working to understand impact of the local drainage network on the water environment in Lundin Links and Lower Largo, to help bathing water quality.
+• We are working to understand impact of the local drainage network on the water environment in Lower Largo to help bathing water quality

 • We are looking for all interventions possible to help improve bathing water quality now and in the future